frederic-perez/AmE-dictionary/data/dictionary.md

 __impeccably__ :two::hammer:
 __impede__ _v_ :three::hammer: (impeded)
 __impedimenta__ _n_
-__impending__ _adj_ :eight: If something is impending, it is about to happen.
+__impending__ _adj_ :nine: If something is impending, it is about to happen.
 If you hear thunder in the distance, you might go inside to escape the impending storm. _Impending deadline._ _(vs looming deadline)_
 __imperil__ _v_ :four::hammer: (imperiled)
 __imperious__
 __impermissible__ :two::hammer: